stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 long as EI's sequence number n satisfies s_e <= n < s_i.
 Because C_i has source
 account EI and sequence number s_i+1, D_i leaves EI in a state where C_i can execute.

+  D_i has a single signer in its `extraSigners` precondition that ensures that if D_i is authorized, signed, and submitted, that the signature for C_i is revealed.
+The signer is specified as:

+  - A ed25519 signed payload signer configured with:
+    - Payload set to the transaction hash of C_i.
+    - Public key set to R's signer.

   D_i does not require any operations, but since Stellar disallows empty transactions, it contains a `BUMP_SEQUENCE` operation with sequence value 0